Project-Siege/ZeroPoint/README.md

-f2 is the defualt keybind will add options later to make your own shortcuts.
-Right now the window has to be active for the f2 shortcut to open and close the settings gui.
-So if you experiance f2 not doing anything just click the app icon on your taskbar and try again.
+Crosshair application with the ability to alter size color position and import your own images to use as crosshair.
+Has the ability to hide from capture like obs screen share etc if needed.